cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ### Why are you doing this?
 Each person should be able to control their own data, their identity, their knowledge.
 The universe can become a better place if our children live in a digital environment where they are in charge of their actions.

-### What's wrong with Google?
+### What's wrong with google?
-Google is a brilliant idea.
+google is a brilliant idea.
 We do not deny this.
-But Google is the rebel that has overthrown the dictator and became the dictator itself.
-Google uses you to shape the essence and the fundamentals of communications between everyone and everything.
-Whilst at it, Google doesn't care for anyone and will make money on your action and your behalf.
+But google is the rebel that has overthrown the dictator and became the dictator itself. google uses you to shape the essence and the fundamentals of communications between everyone and everything.
+Whilst at it, google doesn't care for anyone and will make money on your action and your behalf.

-It should be noted, that by this question I am attempting not just at Google, but at all the mega-digital corporations.
+It should be noted, that by this question I am attempting not just at google, but at all the mega-digital corporations.
 Feel free to check out what this can lead to in the shape of [Cambridge Analityca](https://en.wikipedia.org/wiki/Cambridge_Analytica).
 If this case is too much to take in or too "loud" for you, feel free to watch some episodes of Black Mirror to see how digital control can "break" society.

 ### Why now?
 Because we are almost done with post-industrialism.
 We are slowly and surely moving into the digital realm.
 One can deny or accept this.
 Now is the time to either have the tools that will help us to shape the matrix the way we want to shape it or give those powers away to someone to control all aspects of our lives.